spaghettube/origin-placeholder/idea 3 - legacy combatant.md

 probably useful:

-on desmos online calc:
+on desmos online calc, a=attack speed, b=damage: delta=1.8^{-0.05b-0.01a}\cdot(0.28b+0.87a^{0.5}+0.24ab)
-delta=1.8^{-0.05b-0.01a}\cdot(0.28b+0.87a^{0.5}+0.24ab)
 multiplier=-1+\frac{1.8^{-0.05b-0.01a}\cdot\left(0.32b+a^{0.5}+0.28ab-1\right)}{b} (mc multiplier assumes multiplying by 0 is x*1)

-could simulate sprint crit hits using an origins sprinting check (mandatory condition)

-important:
 ((0@(x))^2)^(1/2) = abs(x)